AhmedAyachi/QLBoost/README.md

+## Disclaimer
+This is a third-party graphql package.
+If the features provided by the latter has been implemented in graphql new versions, I highly recommend using those instead.

 ## What is this ?
 This repo addes additional features to graphql exports such as **GraphQLObjectType** args resolvers, fields/args as arrays, extending **GraphQLObjectType** types and more.
 This repo has graphql >=15.8.0 package as an optional peer dependency, so make sure you have graphql installed through: